R. Palan

 R. Palan is a social entrepreneur, educator and author.
-He currently serves as the Pro-Chancellor of the University of Cyberjaya.
-The chairman of SMRT Holdings and the managing director of Minda Global Berhad, Dr. Palan founded Yayasan Palan (Palan Foundation), a charitable and educational non-profit foundation based in Malaysia.
-He is a Director on the Board of University Malaya.
+He serves as the Pro-Chancellor of the University of Cyberjaya.
+He is the founding director of SMRT Holdings Berhad and the Cyberjaya Education Group, and the founder of Yayasan Palan (The Palan Foundation), a Malaysian charitable foundation dedicated to education and community development.

 Early life and education

 Palan grew up in Melaka, Malaysia.
-He schooled at the St. Francis Institution.
-From the Nagrathar community with origins from Tamil Nadu, India, his father was a rubber planter.
+He received his early education at St. Francis Institution, Melaka, before completing his secondary education at Campion Higher Secondary School in Tamil Nadu, India.
+He is from the Nagarathar (Nattukottai Chettiar) community, whose ancestral roots are in Tamil Nadu.
+His father was a rubber planter.

-In 1974, Palan enrolled in the University of Madras, where he pursued a bachelor's degree in Chemistry and then a Master's degree in Arts (Medical and Psychiatric Social Work) Madras School of Social Work graduating in 1979.
-Subsequently, he completed his MSc (Psychology) with the University of Leicester, United Kingdom.
-He completed his Advanced Management Programme with the Harvard Business School, USA.
-He also completed his PhD (Education) with Federation University, Ballarat, Victoria, Australia.
+Between 1974 and 1979, Palan studied at the University of Madras, where he obtained a Bachelor's degree in Chemistry, followed by a Master's degree in Medical and Psychiatric Social Work from the Madras School of Social Work.
+He later completed a Master of Science in the Psychology of Work at the University of Leicester, United Kingdom, the Advanced Management Program at Harvard Business School, United States, and a Doctor of Philosophy (Education) at Federation University Australia, Ballarat, Victoria.